jakobzhao/geog458/project/project.md

 To submit your final project, you will need to share the url link of your final project's github repository to a dedicated final project submission tab on Canvas **Week 11** - on Friday(June 12) by 11:59pm.

->  **Note:** The requirements to the essay may be slightly changed according the progress of this course.
+>  **Note:** The requirements to the project may be slightly changed according the progress of this course.
 The final requirements are subject to the instructor's notification.